bay3s/grid/readme.md

+This repo implements a Gridworld environment that can be used to train Reinforcement Learning (RL) agents.

-Implements the Gridworld environment for reinforcement learning - an agent can navigate the grid, learn to collect rewards, and avoid obstacles.
+An agent can navigate the grid, learn to collect rewards, and avoid obstacles.

 # Demo